The 5 Best Charles Bukowski Poetry Books

 "Poetry is what happens when nothing else can."— Charles Bukowski

 Charles Bukowski was a prolific writer who produced a lot of poetry books in his time (there are over 60 currently in publication at the last count).
-In fact there are so many that it can be difficult for readers to sift through them and find the best.
+In fact, there are so many that it can be difficult for readers to sift through them and find the best.

-Unfortunately, due to the massive appeal of his work and the commercial success that goes with that, some of the material that has been published since his death hasn't been his most accomplished work, much of it being work that Bukowski himself considered to be unworthy of publication during his lifetime.
+Unfortunately, due to the massive appeal of his work and the commercial success that goes with that, some of the material that has been published since his death hasn't been his most accomplished work, much of it being output that Bukowski himself considered to be unworthy of publication during his lifetime.

 My 5 selections for the best Charles Bukowski poetry books highlighted below give a positive spread of his work, from the raw poems of his early career, when he was struggling with turbulent romances and money, to his later period, when he’d established himself as a professional writer and his life was less chaotic.